josdem/jmailer-spring-boot/README.md

 * You can send an email using curl, httpie, or using a script
 * You can send an email using a mobile application
-* You can send an email using an form in your website
+* You can send an email using a form in your website
 * You can send an email using a file with an email list addresses

 #### Go here for more information